vasundhara-bhegade/DP-Theme-Template/README.md

 # DP-Theme-Template
-Template of theme in orange color, Gray color, Green color
+Template of theme for Power Bi in Orange color, Gray color, Green color and Blue color.